How to Stretch Your Back When You Wake Up: 10 Simple Exercises to Incorporate into Your Routine

 Lie on your back and extend your arms overhead, clasping your hands together.
 Gently tilt your body to one side, keeping your legs straight.
 This stretch lengthens and relaxes the deep muscles of your back.
 Return to center, then repeat on the other side.

-• Reps : Hold each side for 20-30 seconds.
+• Repetitions: Hold each side for 20 to 30 seconds.

-• Frequency : Do 2 sets.
+• Frequency: Do 2 sets.

 FAQ: Stretching your back when you wake up